CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 # Module 3 : M365 Business Management Capabilities

+ In this module you will learn to work with M365 groups, Microsoft Planner, Forms, Power BI.
+You will also explore through Microsoft Endpoint Manager.

 # Exercise 1: Types of Groups in M365

 1. In the Groups section of the Microsoft 365 admin center, you can create and manage diffrent types of groups: